florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 # Manual PDA configuration

+## 1. Introduction

-Welcome tot the PDA configuration manual.
+Welcome to the PDA configuration manual.
 This manual describes the steps neccesary to setup a remote desktop connection (RDP) to a server running Florisoft.

 PDA's are widely used in combination with Florisoft for severval purposes like mobile selling, scanning barcodes at an entrance control location, sort/locate products in a warehouse and performing final checks on products to be supplied to customers.